JacekPad/Docker_Rest_Applications/README.md

 Rest applications connected to each other and a database in docker containers.

 ## Description
 Two REST applications and MySQL database on three different docker containers in the same network.
-Two application are connected to each other through REST calls.
+Two applications are connected to each other through REST calls.
 Both applications have their own schemas in the same database.

 Applications store and process information about families - the first application stores information about a family as a whole (family's name and number of people at certain age range), the second application stores information about each person's individual data (name, age, family's name).